kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 ├── Video Presentation
 └── Slides
 ```

+# Current Problems
+-Poor Business Management
+-- Manchester United’s owners, the Glazers, have been accused of negligence and poor debt management
+-Managerial Instability
+--After the retirement of Sir Alex Ferguson in 2013, the club has gone through several managers who have struggled to replicate his success.
+-Poor transfer policy
+--Over the past few years, Manchester United has been criticised for leaving deadwood in the team and paying excessively high transfer fees for players

 # Problem Statement
 - How can Manchester United better optimise its transfer strategy to improve the team performance?